Problem Solving: integrated methodologies, tools and applications in Lean consulting

 why and how the proposed solution will change the situation toward the goal.

-• consequences to the action taken, basically whether the proposed action in addition to solving the cause of the problem, is technically sound (in terms of cost, time of implementation, reliability of the solution, efficiency of the solution, and acceptable to the people who will have to devote time , energy and effort to it
+• the consequences to the action taken, in practice whether the proposed action in addition to solving the cause of the problem, is technically sound (in terms of cost, time of implementation, reliability of the solution, the efficiency of the solution and acceptable to the people who will have to devote time , energy and commitment

 If the check was positive, one can enter the ACT phase, otherwise a new PDCA circle will be resumed.
-The elements gained from experimentation will add to the original problem description.
+The elements gained from experimentation will enrich the original problem description.

 Standardization of effective solutions and repeating the cycle if necessary.
-Operational Steps:
+The Operational Steps:

 a.
 Standardize the best improvement initiatives.
 This requires making necessary changes to: Procedures, instructions and work cycles, Plant, and equipment.
 It is If the tried-and-tested methodologies have brought important benefits it is suggested that they be extended to similar processes.

 b.
-Making sure that the standards are implemented by everyone.
-It is suggested that regular audit plans be established and launched
+Make sure that the standards are implemented by everyone.
+It is suggested that regular audit plans be defined and launched

 The DMAIC Method (Defining, Measuring, Analyzing, Improving and Controlling )

-The DMAIC approach originated in the Six Sigma, which in the context of lean consulting has the main objective of solving a problem related to defects or failures, deviations from a goal, excessive costs or wasted time, etc.
+The DMAIC approach originates in Six Sigma, which in the context of lean consulting has the main objective of solving a problem related to defects or failures, deviations from a target, excessive costs or wasted time, etc.

 Define: Identification of the problem and objectives.